reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 If we were to run this program without the @Override annotation we would not get any error since  'getname' would just be an additional method to 'getName' in ParentClass.
 By adding the @Override annotation in ChildClass we enforce the rule that the overriding method in the child class should have the same case-sensitive name as that in the parent class, and so the program would throw an error at compile-time, thereby trapping an error which could have gone undetected even at run-time.

+Note: The code for the examples below can be downloaded at -

 ## Standard Annotations

 Below are some of the most common Annotations in use.
 These are Standard annotations that Java provides as part of the java.lang.annotations package.
-In order to see their full effect it would be best to run the code snippets from the command line since most IDEs provide their custom options to suppress or elevate warnings.
+To see their full effect it would be best to run the code snippets from the command line since most IDEs provide their custom options to suppress or elevate warnings.

 ### @SuppressWarnings